 See Stephen King’s Maine

 There’s another thing Maine is well known for, and that’s for being the home of famed horror writer Stephen King.
 Not only does King reside here, but he has set a huge number of his books in Maine or New England.
 King fans will LOVE a visit to Maine, particularly to Bangor, where King’s home is and which is associated with his fictional town of Derry.
-Take a Stephen King tour for the real deal experience.
+Take a Stephen King tour for the real deal experience, or create a DIY tour of Stephen King’s Maine.

 Shop at the LL Bean